 - Students will demonstrate an applied knowledge of MFT legal and ethical guidelines and professional standards

-- Students will demonstrate an applied knowledge of MFT historical and current theoretical information
+- Students will demonstrate an applied knowledge of MFT historical, current, and research-informed theoretical information